open-contracting/standard/standard/docs/en/schema/records_reference.md

 ### Versioned Release

-A versioned release contains the history of all the data in the compiled release, including which fields have changed, when they were changed, and the release that updated them.
+A versioned release contains the history of all the data in the compiled release, including which fields have changed, when they were changed, and the release which updated them.

 This versioned information is valuable for many use cases relating to contract monitoring.
 However, it can add substantially to file sizes, and so where publishers do generate this at source, they should consider publishing versioned and non-versioned copies of the records.